ubco-cmps/data301_course/notes/setup/install_ds_stack_windows.md

 conda config --add channels conda-forge
 ```

-To install packages individually, we can now use the following command: `conda install <package-name>`.
-Let's install the key packages needed for the start of the MDS program:
+To install packages individually, we can now use the following command: `conda install -c conda-forge <package-name>`.
+Let's install the key packages needed (you will note that we're also specifying certain versions of the package with `= X.Y`).
+Each command is on a new line and should be run one-by-one.

 ```
-conda install \
+conda install -c conda-forge "jupyterlab=3.*" conda install -c conda-forge "numpy=1.*" \
- "jupyterlab=3.*" \
- "numpy=1.*" \
- "pandas=1.*" \
+conda install -c conda-forge "pandas=1.*" \
- "flake8=3.*" \
+conda install -c conda-forge "flake8=3.*" \
- "black=19.*" \
+conda install -c conda-forge "black=19.*" \
- "nbconvert=6.*"
+conda install -c conda-forge "nbconvert=6.*" conda install -c conda-forge "seaborn"
 ```

-`conda` will show you the packages that will be downloaded, and you can press enter to proceed with the installation.
+`conda` will show you the packages that will be downloaded, and you may need to press `enter` or `Y` (for yes) to proceed with the installation.
+We are specifying that we should use the "conda-forge" source because it typically has more recent and updated package versions.
+This may take a while to complete.

 ## Visual Studio Code